Dangers & Annoyances

 There are variations on the theme.
 One traveller wrote telling us how, after refusing to give anything, he was approached by two ‘policemen’ who promptly arrested the scammer and warned the traveller that he was in trouble for conspiring with an illegal immigrant.
 If this happens to you, ask to see police ID and try to enlist the help of people around you.

 International terrorism first reared its head in modern Nairobi in August 1998 when Al Qaeda operatives bombed the US embassy, killing more than 200 people.
-Since 2011, Kenya's high-profile military presence in neighbouring Somalia has increased the risk of terrorist reprisals.
+Since 2011, Kenya's high-profile military presence in neighboring Somalia has increased the risk of terrorist reprisals.
 The most serious attack was on the Westgate Shopping Mall on 21 September 2013, with 67 people killed, while bombings on buses and matatus, primarily in the Eastleigh area of the capital, have also claimed a number of lives.
 Since then, tightened security across the city and a crackdown on suspected terrorists has kept things in check and the risk of terrorism appears to have fallen as a result.

 Be vigilant.
 Avoid Eastleigh.
 Otherwise, go about your daily business and remember that, while terrorism can happen anywhere, your chances of being caught up in such an incident are extremely low.